damakvarshney/damakVarshney/README.md

 <img src="https://github.com/damakvarshney/damakvarshney/blob/master/header.png" />

-  ## 🧐 About
+  ## 🧐 About Me

-- 🏄‍ Love to Learn.
-- 🏄‍ Like to be Mentored.
+- 🏄‍ Community Guy || Love to Learn, Share and be mentored.
-- 🏄‍ I am a Community guy who loves being involved in Communities and help Students grow.
 - 🏄‍ I love to speak at public events and have also been a speaker at many events.
 - 🏄‍ Fun fact: I love meeting new people and eating food!
 - 🏄‍ Ask me about anything and everything!
 - 💬 `How to reach me: message me at [Whatsapp](https://wa.me/918077293920)

+## Resume :
+<a href="https://docs.google.com/document/d/14Q_33FKs7RzpVeLAkfN1FsHIy4ptq-ABk02Oba-PrfU/edit?usp=sharing">Download or View My Resume</a>

 ---

   **My Opinion:**